chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Getting started: linear regression
+# A linear regression example

 ### Prerequisites